AlphaGenes/AlphaImpute-docs/AlphaImpute.rst

   $ > AlphaImpute <path_to_the_spec_file>

+In version 1.7 and newer, the spec file is case insensitive and ordering is not important.
+This means that old versions of the spc file should still be supported, and if the program reaches a line it does not expect, it will output a warning, making debugging easier.

 An example of the spec file is shown in Figure 1.
 Everything to the left of the comma should not be changed.
 The program is controlled by changing the input to the right of the comma::

   = BOX 1: Input Files ================================================================